Set up Environment for OroPlatform Based Application with Docker and Symfony Server

 Hint

-There are quick guides to setup Docker and Symfony Server development stack:
+There are quick guides to set up Docker and Symfony Server development stack:

 Development Stack